 South Africa has some of the best wine in the world and the oldest wine route in the country is right in Cape Town’s back yard.
 148 wine farms are situated along the route, many of them historical farms with beautiful Cape Dutch manors homes, gardens, hotels and fine-dining restaurants.

 Even if you’re not into wine, this region is a beautiful area to drive around and explore.
+You could even consider dedicating a couple of days and basing yourself in Stellenbosch, at the heart of the wine region.
 This is a perfect time to go on a half or full day tour so you can indulge in some of South Africa's top wines paired with cheese without needing to drive yourself.
 Most tours include lunch at some outdoor dining venues so you can have an another glass of wine with a delicious meal looking out into the vineyards or a community developed farm.

 Kirstenbosch National Botanical Gardens